AllenCellModeling/quilt3distribute/examples/aics_pipeline_integrated_single_cell.md

 *Note: If you are more comfortable with pandas dataframes, you can also use traditional dataframe filtering options on the metadata.csv file.*

+### Distribution
+This package was created and distributed using [Quilt3Distribute](https://github.com/AllenCellModeling/quilt3distribute).